Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 That was a shame. *Fuck* that boy was a slab of prime goddamned beef, yet they had nothing fuckin’ interesting on him at all?! *Lame.* Why he settled for his boring bitches and didn’t pimp that disgustingly perfect body of his made *no* sense to her at all.
 She read through the dossier and was entirely disappointed.
 No secret affairs, no shower funtime at the gym.
 Fuck, the worst he’d done was a get a blowjob outdoors on the lawn from his banana bitch Xiù where no-one (that they knew of) could see them.
 So fuckin’ *"adventurous"* of him, goddamned big-dick vanilla white-boy fuckin’ *boy scout.*

 Still, media blitz and wasted pornstar opportunities aside, looks could be deceiving, photos and videos could lie.
 Lie *hard* in the right hands, even by accident.
-He *looked* like he was tough and strong, but there was no *way* he was good enough to stand up to her now…
+He *looked* like he was tough and strong, but there was no *way* he was good enough to stand up to her now...

 ...Unless.